EugeneGIS/AGDAbook/docs/04-KDE.md

 ### Assess the space-time clustering behavior

-In the following section you will explore and plot the values of the three components produced as outputs of the function *stkhat*: the spatial K-function (ks), the temporal K-function (kt); the space-time K-function (kst).
+In the following section you will explore and plot the values of the three components produced as outputs of the function **stkhat**: the spatial K-function (*ks*), the temporal K-function (*kt*); the space-time K-function (*kst*).

-Finally you will plot the perspective 3D-plot of $D(s,t)$ to evaluate the space--time clustering behavior of forest fires in the present case study.
+then, you will plot the perspective 3D-plot of $D(s,t)$ to evaluate the space-time clustering behavior of forest fires in the present case study.
-The multifaceted shape of this function, along the spatial and the temporal dimension, can help to identify peaks of clustering.
+The multifaceted shape of this function, along with the spatial and the temporal dimension, can help to identify peaks of clustering.
-Finally, the corresponding values can be attributed to the bandwidth of the kernel density estimators allowing to elaborate smoothed density maps in the last step of this lab.
+The corresponding values can be attributed to the bandwidth of the kernel density estimators allowing to elaborate smoothed density maps in the last step of this lab.

 #### Plot the *stkhat* outputs